credigible/credigible-redundant/README.md

 ## Development
 First of all make sure `docker` and `docker-compose` are both installed
+Also make sure that you have set up your `.env` file in `./server` properly
 To run the development build of credigible, build the local docker compose first
 ```bash
 ./develop.sh build